 Chances are good that following your dog’s lead will keep you both safe.

 Scott Mathews is a social media marketer and a researcher at Best Term Paper.
-He also has contributed writing to the academized review.
+He also contributed writing to the academized review.
 Mathews helps students with their assignment writing work and has written superior dissertations at Pro Essay Writing Company and RushMyEssay.
-Mathews also contributes content to easy essays.
+Mathews contributes content to easy essays.